nakul16168/remove-oggy/README.md

 The code works according to the intention.

-I have made the changes and 'oggy' has been removed from the world.
+I have made the changes and 'oggy' is removed from the world.